patilreena/portfolio/README.md

 # Portfolio

-This is the repository for myportfolio website.
+This is the repository for my portfolio website.
 So far the site is static, built with HTML and CSS files.

 ## About design decisions